 My 'Noon Son' poem was read at The Solstice Shorts Festival: Noon - on December 21st 2018 at two locations: London, by actor Grace Cookey-Gam; and at Carlisle.

-My 'Crow Haibun' was read at The Solstice Shorts Festival: Dusk - on December 21st 2017 at three locations: Rossendale, by actor Tom Bell; Aberdeen, and Carlisle.
+My 'Crow Haibun' was read at The Solstice Shorts Festival: Dusk - on December 21st 2017 at three locations: Aberdeen, Carlisle, and Rossendale where my poem was read by actor Tom Bell.